Enhancing ECG Classification Robustness with Lightweight Unsupervised Anomaly Detection Filters: Related Work

 \section{Related Work}

 The deployment of ML models for ECG analysis in real-world clinical settings introduces significant challenges beyond controlled environments.
-Key among these are generalization across different data distributions (domain shift), robustness to varying signal quality, and the critical safety requirement of identifying inputs that fall outside the model's training, known as OOD detection or open-set recognition.
+In this section we review existing methods addressing the challenges most relevant to our work.